atlantyz/the_cheesery/README.md

   src="https://user-images.githubusercontent.com/79942792/180083939-b64c0209-a2c6-4e79-b516-7f75ffcfce59.png"
   style="display: inline-block">

 Once our team created the Texas Cheese database, we created the Entity Relationship Diagram (ERD).
 The ERD denotes the data types of each category in our database to conceptualize the columns that we are using in a different way.

 Through using the Entity Relationship Diagram that is shown we are able to view the completed process of going through all three of the ERD types:
-  * the Conceptual diagram - A visual representation of how the concept of a system works by using a title name for the table and column headers.
-This would be the first step in the ERD
+  * The Conceptual diagram - A visual representation of how the concept of a system works by using a title name for the table and column headers.
+This would be the first step in the ERD.
-  * the Logical diagram - A graphical representation of a program that combines the conceptual diagram's information with all of the data types and the primary keys.
+  * The Logical diagram - A graphical representation of a program that combines the conceptual diagram's information with all of the data types and the primary keys.
 This would be the second step that builds upon the Conceptual diagram
-  * the Physical diagram - Explains how the conceptual and logical diagrams are connected through the data to appear as a physical correlation and this would be the last step of the ERD process
+  * The Physical diagram - Explains how the conceptual and logical diagrams are connected through the data to appear as a physical correlation and this would be the last step of the ERD process

+**The Database**

 The database was created using PostgreSQL and pgAdmin.
 In the database, we have various categories that consist of the names of the different cheeses, the different Texas cheese companies, the location of where the cheeses can be found in Texas, the typical prices of the cheeses, the different kinds of milk that are used to make the different cheeses, the origin is where the cheeses are known to originate from.
 Some of the other columns are split up by cheeses can be categorized by the family of the cheese, the types of cheese, the different textures of cheese, along with the different colors, flavors, and the last column that we have available would be to tell if there is a vegetarian option for said cheese.

 <img width="500" alt="Screenshot 2022-07-20 120907" src="https://user-images.githubusercontent.com/79942792/180042079-ea880036-3d5a-490d-b32e-59b02a2bce42.png"> <img width="500" alt="" src="https://user-images.githubusercontent.com/79942792/181433420-fa44c26f-b6e8-447e-92f6-5595b0b77cfc.png">